Julian88Tex/CumulusCI-Talent-Hub/README.md

 - **Skills Categories:** (e.g., Development, Testing, Consulting)

 ## Disclaimer
 This list is provided for informational purposes only.
-The repository owner does not endorse any individuals listed nor guarantees the accuracy of the information provided.
+The repository owner does not endorse any individuals listed nor guarantee the accuracy of the information provided.

 ## Contact
 For inquiries or suggestions, please open an issue in this repository.